 Footnote 3 Firearms per 100,000 population are calculated using Provincial/Territorial populations from 2011 Census

-A firearm must be legally transferred whenever it is sold, traded or given to someone else.
+A restricted or prohibited firearm must be legally transferred whenever it is sold, traded or given to someone else.
 The registration information must be updated to indicate the new owner, if he or she lives in Canada.
 This process is referred to as a "transfer" under the Firearms Act.

 The statistics listed for 2012 Q2 (April – June) and thereafter do not include transfers of non-restricted firearms outside Quebec after April 5, 2012.